 NOW THEREFORE, BE IT RESOLVED, that the Prince William Sound Regional Citizens’ Advisory Council recognizes and expresses appreciation and gratitude for the contributions Crowley Maritime Corporation has made to benefit the citizens of Alaska, including enhancing safe navigation and minimizing environmental impacts related to oil spills in Prince William Sound and its downstream communities; and,

-BE FURTHER RESOLVED, that Crowley Maritime Corporation and their staff were Guardians of Prince William Sound during their time as contractor, working to prevent oil spills and maintain the best response system possible should prevention measures fail; and,
+BE IT FURTHER RESOLVED, that Crowley Maritime Corporation and their staff were Guardians of Prince William Sound during their time as contractor, working to prevent oil spills and maintain the best response system possible should prevention measures fail; and,

-BE FURTHER RESOLVED, that the Council expresses its best regards for Crowley Maritime Corporation and all of its crews and wishes it the best of luck in all of its future endeavors.
+BE IT FURTHER RESOLVED, that the Council expresses its best regards for Crowley Maritime Corporation and all of its crews and wishes it the best of luck in all of its future endeavors.

 PASSED AND APPROVED by the Prince William Sound Regional Citizens’ Advisory Council on this 3rd day of May, 2018.